Inbound Customer Data Ingestion FAQ

 How large can the daily data files be?

 The primary key in my data source database is an email address.
 Is that considered personally identifiable information?

 Yes.
 Audience Manager does not store email addresses in our database.
 Visitors should be assigned a random ID or a one-way-hashed version of the email address prior to initiating ID syncs.

 Are the data file contents case-sensitive?
 How about the ID sync?

-There are two basic components of a data file: A Unique User ID (UUID) and profile data, usually in the form of key-value pairs or codes.
-The UUID is case-sensitive.
+There are two basic components of a data file: A User ID (see User ID in File Variables Defined ) and profile data, usually in the form of key-value pairs or codes.
+The User ID is case-sensitive.
 Generally, profile or key-value data is not case-sensitive.

 Should I use FTP or Amazon S3 to transfer files?

 As best practice, we recommend Amazon S3 because the process is simpler.
 Audience Manager transfers FTP files to S3 regardless, so the process is more streamlined if you drop the files on Amazon S3 yourself.
 What's more, customers uploading simultaneously to FTP share the FTP's bandwidth, so they should expect slower upload speeds.
 Amazon S3 is also replicated and distributed, so it is generally safer and more reliable than an FTP server.
 For more information, see About Amazon S3 .